omeka-s-modules/ExtractMetadata/README.md

 Used to map metadata to resource values using [JSON pointers](https://datatracker.ietf.org/doc/html/rfc6901).
 You must define your own metadata crosswalk in the module configuration page under "JSON Pointer crosswalk".

+One common example is to map a JPEG file's creation date to Dublin Core's "Date Created" property:

+- Resource: [Media or Item]
+- Extractor: "Exif"
+- Pointer: `/EXIF/DateTimeOriginal`
+- Property: "Dublin Core : Date Created"
+- Replace values?: [checked or unchecked]

+Note that the pointer points to the DateTimeOriginal value in the Exif metadata output, which you can view in a JPEG media's "Extract metadata" section.
+Once you've saved this map, perform the "Map metadata" action as described above and, if your JPEG file includes DateTimeOriginal, the media/item should now have a "Date Created" value.

 # Copyright